Welcome

 Tiejun Tang

-Today, April 19th, is World IBS Day.
-Irritable bowel syndrome (IBS) is a common gastrointestinal disorder that causes chronic abdominal pain, bloating, diarrhea, and constipation.
+Today, April 19th, is the World IBS Day.
+Irritable bowel syndrome (IBS) is a very common gastrointestinal disorder that causes chronic abdominal pain, bloating, diarrhea, and constipation.
 According to a pooled prevalence analysis of 53 studies that used Rome III criteria from 38 countries and involved 395,385 participants, the prevalence of IBS was 9.2%, with a higher prevalence in women than in men (12.0% vs. 8.6%) [1].

 In 2017, I wrote an article titled "How to Treat IBS with Chinese Herbal Medicine and Acupuncture?" (click to read the full text).
 Since then, more research progress has been made on this topic.
-This paper is an update discussing the recent advancements in the treatment of IBS with traditional Chinese medicine.
+This paper is an update discussing of the the recent advancements in the treatment of IBS with traditional Chinese medicine.

 Tongxie Yaofang, a traditional formula that originated in the Ming Dynasty of China, is a common formula for treating IBS.
-A research report showed it can effectively improve intestinal permeability and enhance intestinal mucosal barrier function, which may be related to inhibition of the inflammatory cascade and the NF-κB and Notch signaling pathways[4]
+A research report showed it can effectively improve intestinal permeability and enhance intestinal mucosal barrier function, which may be related to the inhibition of the inflammatory cascade and the NF-κB and Notch signaling pathways[4]

 Wenshen Jianpi Wan is a patent herbal pill which is based on the traditional formula Si Shen Wan.
 A laboratory research study showed it can reduce visceral hypersensitivity in IBS-D model rats, possibly by down-regulating TNF-α, p-MEK1/2, p-ERK1 in colon tissue and p-ERK2 expression, it also down-regulated the expressions of p-MEK1/2, p-ERK1, and p-ERK2 in the hippocampus[5].